georgian-io/genai-bootcamp/README.md

 ---
 ## API Access
 To be able to run the notebooks here, you'll need access to API keys for all these services.
-Fear not!
-We've provided you with all the API keys you need!
-Just download the files we've sent to you and place them in the root of this directory.

-Note: If you are visiting this page after the bootcamp/you were not a part of the bootcamp, you likely don't have the files necessary.
 Read on for instructions on how to set up each of the APIs that you need.
-Note that the OpenAI and Google APIs will charge you based on usage, so you will need to have billing setup for it to work.
+Note that the OpenAI and Google APIs will charge you based on usage, so you will need to set up billing.

 Note that to run the examples, you only need to have one API key setup.
 So if you already have access to an OpenAI key, you could run all the notebooks with it (excluding the Google/HuggingFace examples).
 The PrivateAI API key is used only for the PrivateAI demos (in `notebooks/day-1/04-example-summarization.ipynb` and `notebooks/extra_resources/PrivateAI Demo.ipynb`).